 Many different types of volatile organic compounds (VOCs) are emitted into the atmosphere, where they can affect photochemical ozone formation and other measures of air quality.
 Because VOCs can react in the atmospheres at different rates and with different mechanisms, the different types of VOCs can differ significantly in their effects on air quality.
 Therefore, VOC control strategies that take these "reactivity" differences into account can potentially achieve ozone reductions and other air quality benefits in a more cost-effective manner than strategies that treat all non-exempt VOCs equally.
-Reactivity-based control strategies have already been implemented in the California Clean Fuel/Low Emissions Vehicle (CF/LEV) regulations (CARB, 1993), are now being implemented in California's aerosol coatings regulations (CARB, 2000), and are being considered for other stationary source applications.
-If California is successful in implementing reactivity-based regulations as a cost-effective way to reduce ozone, it is reasonable to expect that this approach will be adopted in other jurisdictions as well.
+Reactivity-based control strategies have already been implemented in the California Clean Fuel/Low Emissions Vehicle (CARB, 1993) and aerosol coatings regulations (CARB, 2000), and are now being considered for other stationary source applications.